owulveryck/owulveryck.github.io/content/post/knative-part1.md

 Building a data pipeline brings the ability to split the components into the containers.

 Each container defines its own scale.
-As a consequence, the overall system can adapt smoothly, at scale.
+As a consequence, the overall system can adapt smoothly, and be compatible with the requests made against it.

 The different _containers_ communicate through channels of communication where they can exchange messages.